Do you want to become a billionaire in 10 years or less? How would you feel, what would you do if you had a billion dollars?

-“It is my utmost desire to become a billionaire in my life time and also give away billions of dollars.
+“It is my utmost desire to become a billionaire in my life time and also give away millions of dollars.
 I don’t think any paid employment on earth can help me achieve that dream.
 If I become a billionaire in my life time, I will just be another self made entrepreneur on the list.
 But if I don’t; I will die knowing I gave that dream my best shot.” – Ajaero Tony Martins

 How does one become a self made billionaire Fast?

 My answer is I don’t know.
 There’s no outlined format, path or pattern to becoming a billionaire.
 In the book “Rich Dad’s Guide to Investing,” Robert Kiyosaki highlighted that there several ways to become rich.
 He stated that you can become rich by inheritance, by being a crook or by marrying someone rich.

 Well, I see some truth in the statement above.
 The Walton family today are billionaires; thanks to an inheritance from the founder of Wal-Mart, Sam Walton.
 There are also billionaire drug lords and ladies; who acquired wealth by crooked means and there are billionaire sports personalities and music stars like Tiger Woods, Jay-Z, Dr Dre, etc. Now in retrospect, there are those who marry for money; that is why the media is occasionally filled with stories of billion dollar divorce lawsuits.

 “I think it is a man’s duty to make all the money he can, keep all that he can and give away all that he can.” – John D. Rockefeller

 So how do I intend to become a billionaire?
 I don’t know.
 All I can say is that I intend to become a billionaire the same way my mentors and models such as Warren Buffett, Aliko Dangote and Larry Ellison have done it.
 I intend to apply the same strategy they applied.